neMoePalto/xml_loader/README.md

 Tcp-client (GUI-application):
 - automatically try connect to server;
-- apply to change server connection settings (IP and port);
+- allows to change server connection settings (IP and port);
-- apply to send a request and view reply content as a tree.
+- allows to send a request and display reply contents as a tree.

 Thus, we can see a little example of "data migration": from xml (which is a tree-based structure) to DB-tables, from DB-tables to simple network protocol and from network protocol to tree-view representation.